What is a car service, and why is it important?

 35. Check Engine and Gearbox Mounts: these mounts secure the item to the chassis of the car and reduce the noise and vibration levels.
 We’ll make sure that these are still doing their intended job.

 36. Strip Clean & Adjust Brakes*: here we take apart the brakes and clean of any grit, dirt and brake dust to ensure that your brakes are working smoothly.
 As you are driving, every time you brake, your brakes are slightly adjusting.
-The adjustment we perform will get your brake back to their optimum performance to improve your stopping distance.
+The adjustment we perform will get your brake back to its optimum performance to improve your stopping distance.

 *Additional 0.4 hours of labour for drum brakes (£33.60 inc. VAT)